hdnes/pyduml/README.md

 HDnes

-Python based DUML [DJI Universal Markup Language] replicator combine with RedHerring fireworks.tar to obtain root (DUMLHerring aka Dumb Herring) or run in standalone mode for use as a firmware upgrade / downgrade tool
+Python based DUML [DJI Universal Markup Language] replicator

+combine with RedHerring fireworks.tar to obtain root (DUMLHerring aka Dumb Herring)

+run in standalone mode for use as a firmware upgrade / downgrade tool

 Thanks to the following:
 @hostile, @the_lord, @hfman, @jayedee